What is it?

 This number is used to track and verify specific information about a recording, including but not limited to:

 Remember that each recording can only have one ISRC code attached it, and this code should never be reused for another recording.
 So for example, if an artist plans on releasing a 15-song album for public consumption, that artist would assign 15 unique ISRC codes (one per each track being released) which would be linked to each specific recording forever.
+This also includes instrumentals, remixes, covers, etc. - these edited recordings require unique ISRC codes separate from the original.

 A simple way to figure out if you need an ISRC code is to ask yourself this question: Is my recording being released for public consumption?
 If the answer is yes, then an ISRC code will be an extremely helpful resource when it comes to maximizing your potential earnings.
 Once a code has been embedded into your track, it uniquely identifies that track/composition as belonging to you, and allows people/services to know exactly who needs to be paid for the use of that recording.